-- The project supported the National Forest cover and soil erosion control mapping exercises that will be validated in October 2019 and finished in December 2019.
-Rwanda was found to have reached the goal of 30% Forest cover though the forest productivity and species diversifications are still outstanding challenges to overcome. www.newtimes.co.rw/… These are important milestones for the government as the country prepares to evaluate various achievements made in the decade ending 2020 and as part of the vison 2020 reporting.
+- The project supported the national forest cover and soil erosion control mapping exercises.
+Rwanda was found to have reached the goal of 30% forest cover though the forest productivity and species diversifications are still outstanding challenges to overcome.
+These are important milestones for the government as the country prepares to evaluate various achievements made in the decade ending 2020 and as part of the Vison 2020 reporting.

-- Support of the development of Forest Landscape Restoration (FLR) technical packages, which were presented to the Minister of Environment in the Senior Management Meeting and got validated in the cross-sectoral taskforce in December 2019.
-The report is being peer reviewed and will soon be published.
+- Support of the development of Forest Landscape Restoration (FLR) technical packages, which were presented to the Minister of Environment in the Senior Management Meeting and were validated through a cross-sectoral taskforce in December 2019.

-- Support of the print out and dissemnation of 50 copies of booklet "Guidelines on seedlings production and tree planting" in Gicubi District to increase and improve the skills of local technicians in forests planting and management.
+- Support of the print and dissemination of 50 copies of the booklet "Guidelines on seedlings production and tree planting" in Gicumbi District to increase and improve the skills of local technicians in forests planting and management.

-- Support of the design of a training hall that will be constructed within the intension of supporting the National Tree Seed Center to improve the quality of their deliverables.
-The training hall will be used to deliver the training and host the reserach meetings.
+- Support of the design of a training hall that is constructed within the intension of supporting the National Tree Seed Center to improve the quality of their services.
+The training hall will be used to deliver trainings and host research meetings.

-- Support of the rehabilitation of 492 plots (totalling 200 ha) of different species in Ruhande arboretum.
+- Support of the rehabilitation of 492 plots (totaling 200 hectares) of different species in the Ruhande arboretum.
 The main activities focused on the maintenance of seed sources and cleaning of firebreaks (roads) inside the arboretum.